aws-samples/sample-inventory-monitor-fim/README.md

 # sample-inventory-monitor-fim

 > **⚠️ Note:** This is an implementation for demonstration purposes.
 It is a sample and not production-ready tool.
+This sample is provided for non-production use only.
+Customers must review and meet their own security, regulatory, and compliance requirements before deployment.

 ## Overview